What is a debt-to-income ratio?

-What debts and income are included in your DTI ratio?
+What debts and income are included in your DTI?

 • Mortgage or rent payments